-- 1. The student must hold a cumulative grade point average of at least 3.0 for the first two years of high school. - 2.
+- 1. The student must hold a cumulative grade point average of at least 3.0 - 2.
 The student must complete an interview with the campus dean. - 3.
 The student must present a letter of parental approval for enrollment. - 4.
 The student must present a letter of recommendation from the student's high school counselor or teacher. - 5.
 The student must submit an early admission application with a non-refundable application fee of \$50.00